EnergyMashupLab/NIST-CTS-Agents/README-Markets.md

     -   The Market Modular Interface (**MMI**), a logical service provider interface for market implementations

-    -   Market Position Management (**MPM**), to keep track of positions, i.e., committed purchases and sales
+    -   Market Position Management (**MPM**) is in the current design in the Market Agent, to keep track of positions, i.e., committed purchases and sales

     -   A bilateral market